-Some time ago your editor received an email from John Impagliazzo of Hofstra University, in which among other items he mentioned his History of Computing web site.
+Some time ago your editor received an email from John Impagliazzo of Hofstra University, in which among other items he mentioned his (no longer existing) History of Computing web site.
 Your editor looked, and got a slight shock, as there is a family link with a machine on display on that web site.
 So I had a pleasant time reminiscing, and as nostalgia isn't what it used to be, here is an edited version of the reply I sent to John, which might be of interest to others.

 Your seemingly casual reference to your web site has opened up all sorts of thoughts and memories for me.
 As you know, you have a random image on your front page, and on the occasion that I happened to click I got the picture of Vannevar Bush and his differential analyser/analyzer.
 I have a remote connection with the UK development of this machine, which was a remarkable example of the early mechanical computers.

 Apparently the first UK differential analyser was built out of Meccano in 1934 by Douglas Hartree.
 I am grateful to Meccano expert Wes Dalefield who has found these references in facsimile pages of the Meccano Magazine:

 Machine Solves Mathematical